Mastitis in dairy cattle: Transmission

 Mastitis is most often transmitted by repetitive contact with the milking machine, and through contaminated hands or materials.

 Another route is via the oral-to-udder transmission among calves.
 Feeding calves on milk may introduce some mastitis causing bacteria strain in the oral cavity of the calf where it will stay dormant until it is transmitted elsewhere.
 Since grouped calves like to stimulate suckling, they will transmit the bacteria to the udder tissue of their fellow calves.
 The bacteria will lay dormant in the udder tissue as the calf grows until it begins to lactate.
 That is when the bacteria activates and causes mastitis.
 This calls for strict calf management practices to curb this route of transmission.
 Micro-organisms enter through the teat tip into the teat duct where they get colonized due to the presence of leftover milk in the duct and subsequently spread throughout the udder causing infection.
 The effect of unhygienic milking machines and incomplete milking can help in this infection.

 Effects on milk composition

 Mastitis can cause a decline in potassium and an increase in lactoferrin.
 It also results in decreased casein, the major protein in milk.

 As most calcium in milk is associated with casein, the disruption of casein synthesis contributes to lowered calcium in milk.
 The milk protein continues to undergo further deterioration during processing and storage.
 Milk from cows with mastitis also has a higher somatic cell count.
 Generally speaking, the higher the somatic cell count, the lower the milk quality.
 It also has a high microbial count.
-This reduces it's yield.
+This reduces its yield.